-But, recall that this previous analysis also called for a division of the corporate income tax into components, with some future corporate tax revenues capitalized into the value of existing corporate assets, and the remaining revenues spread among future capital owners as envisioned by the Harberger model.
+But recall that this previous analysis also called for a division of the corporate income tax into components, with some future corporate tax revenues capitalized into the value of existing corporate assets, and the remaining revenues spread among future capital owners as envisioned by the Harberger model.
 Thus, we now have layers of decomposition.
 Because capital is slow to adjust, a portion of any corporate income tax increase will be borne by existing shareholders.
-Of the remaining portion, an additional piece will also be borne by shareholders, incidence of taxation.

-11 Auerbach, Gokhale and Kotlikoff (1991) provide estimates of the impact of this adjustment on the generational in the form of a "surcharge" on existing assets that does not affect the incentives to accumulate capital within the corporate sector.
+Of the remaining portion, an additional piece will also be borne by shareholders, in the form of a "surcharge" on existing assets that does not affect the incentives to accumulate capital within the corporate sector.

-Using expression (2), one can also estimate the incidence of other changes in the tax structure.
+Using expression (1.2), one can also estimate the incidence of other changes in the tax structure.
 For example, an increase in corporate tax collections accomplished through a reduction in the generosity of depreciation allowances (a reduction in z{new}) or a reduction in the investment tax credit, k, will reduce the old-capital discount.
 Thus, the effective increase in the corporate tax on new capital will be higher than is reflected in future corporate tax collections, for a portion of these collections will go to provide a windfall to existing capital.

 There have been few attempts in the literature to consider the combined capitalization effects of corporate tax changes attributable to gradual capital-stock adjustment and the distinction between old and new capital.
-One example is Auerbach's (1989) estimates of the impact of the Tax Reform Act of 1986 on the value of corporate equipment and structures.
+One example is my earlier estimate (Auerbach 1989) of the impact of the Tax Reform Act of 1986 (TRA86) on the value of corporate equipment and structures.
 That analysis found that TRA86 increased corporate taxes at the margin of new investment, leading to a small decline in the value of existing assets following the logic of the previous section, but also provided substantial windfalls to existing capital through the corporate tax rate reduction and investment tax credit repeal.
-The net impact was a substantial increase in existing asset values, estimated at from 9-14 percent for equipment and 4-14 percent for structures, with the results varying with assumptions about the speed of capital stock adjustment and expectations regarding the tax reform.
-Thus, changes that were estimated to have little net impact on corporate tax revenues 12 nevertheless could have significant incidence effects, the result of a combined increased burden on new capital and reduced burden on existing capital.
+The net impact was a substantial increase in existing asset values, estimated at from 9 to 14 percent for equipment and from 4 to 14 percent for structures, with the results varying with assumptions about the speed of capital stock adjustment and expectations regarding the tax reform.
+Thus, changes that were estimated to have little net impact on corporate tax revenues12 nevertheless could have significant incidence effects, the result of a combined increased burden on new capital and reduced burden on existing capital.
 These were predictions based on theory, of course, although contemporaneous empirical evidence provided some support (Cutler 1988).
 13